shameekagarwal/shameekagarwal.github.io/_posts/2024-08-25-spark-advanced.md

 - so, we have two kinds of transformations -
   - "stateless transformations" - like flat map, map, filter, etc - which do not require state
   - "stateful transformations" - like joins, aggregations, windows - which require state
-- note to self - mostly, i feel like they are one to one with narrow vs wide transformations. but while narrow and wide transformations are batch processing concepts, while stateful and stateless transformations are stream processing concepts
+- note - i feel like they are one to one with narrow vs wide transformations. while narrow / wide transformations are batch processing concepts, stateful / stateless transformations are stream processing concepts
 - implications - if we only have "stateless transformations", the "complete" output mode would not be supported, only append or update output modes would be supported
 - this is because in stateless transformations, for each input record, we get one or more output records. and storing all of this inside the state is not efficient
 - we also need to be careful with our state - storing too much state will result in out of memory exceptions, because state is stored inside the memory of executors after all, even if it is committed to the checkpoint location regularly